solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ![This diagram shows the cloud adoption strategy.](media/cloud-adoption-strategies.png "Cloud adoption strategy")

-In addition to the below information, you can reference [Choose the right PostgreSQL server option in Azure](https://learn.microsoft.com/azure/postgresql/flexible-server/overview-postgres-choose-server-options) for the latest information.
+In addition to the below information, reference [Choose the right PostgreSQL server option in Azure](https://learn.microsoft.com/azure/postgresql/flexible-server/overview-postgres-choose-server-options) for the latest information.
 This document outlines other considerations such as Total Cost of Ownership, Billing, Administration and migration time.

 #### IaaS (VMs)